Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 To ensure consistent page appearance, I created a reusable PageFrame component that uses various semantic UI components.
 Two key important children it accepts are for displaying the form component, and displaying the details of that page component.

-ListData uses route match to push the selected record to the details page component of that record.
+ListData is also a reusable component.
+It displays a list of all of the records it recieves and uses route match to push the selected record to the details page component.
 NavLink is utilized as well so that when the record is viewed, the link is selected.

 ### Coach, ExerciseMove, WorkoutPlan, ClassSchedule Components